 - Jim says “school-happy” to mean he was happy at school.

 - Deandre says he was so excited to win the race

 - Jenny uses her AAC device to say, “I went to music today”

-This one is tougher than the others because we don’t always know the student’s experiences or feelings.
+This is an important function of communication and is tougher than the others because we don’t always know the student’s experiences or emotional state.
 This makes prompting and setting it up more difficult.
 Try having families send in a quick note about their weekend.
 Send a note home to the parents that gives them information about the student’s day so they can practice.
 We often also use feeling charts for students to identify emotions.
 However, it’s a much different thing to label pictures of emotions and actually experience them and express our own.

 This will be a topic for the future as well.

-I hope this gives you a jumping off point for thinking about how to expand language and communication instruction beyond requesting.
+I hope this gives you a jumping off point for thinking about how to expand language and communicative functions beyond requesting.
 Check out our fun discussion of it from the Facebook Live video embedded below.
 I’ll be back next week to talk about labeling and describing.

 Until next time,